IntersectMBO/essential-cardano/Essential_Cardano_weekly_reports.md

 ## Essential Cardano weekly reports

+### Week ending December 17th
+This week, we approved the following contributions:
+- Cardano Robots and adaex (a lightweight Cardano explorer) under Tools
+- CardanoPad under the Incubators and Funding section
+- Pallas and Oura in the Rust ecosystem section

 ### Week ending December 10th
 This week, we approved the following contributions:
 -  Ada Finance, Anetabtc, KubeCoin, Optim Finance, VyFinance, Kick.io, Genius Yield, Astarter, and Defire in the DeFi and Captial Markets section